bibekrimal/snowrabbit/README.md

 # Snowrabbit
 Snowrabbit is a looking glass network app that displays latency information between sites.
 It is useful for a datacenter or regional network to measure latency between all connections.
 It can also be used for multi-homed networks.

+## Features
+- Simple installation that requires docker and a database for the master, and docker for the probes.
+- Probes auto register to the master once the proper data is placed in the startup default file
+- Shows ping and traceroute data for all connections
+- Color coding shows latent and down connections

 ## Installation